TheOnlyZac/sly1/README.md

 **Prerequisites**: `git`, `make`, `7zip`

-*Note: Building Windows is untested with the new build system.
+*Note: Building on Windows is untested with the new build system.
 If you encounter issues, you can still build on Windows using WSL.*

 ```powershell
 .\scripts\setup-progd-windows.bat